academe/SagePay/README.md

 Some merchant accounts support dozens of currencies, and some only a handful.
 A SagePay account can be set up to further restrict the list that the merchant account supports.

 There is no server or direct API that will list the supported currencies.
+The Reporting and Admin API does provide getCurrencies() to list the currencies that the vendor accoutn supports.
+This library does not yet support the Reporting and Admin API, but it is something that is likely to be added.

 By supporting a currency for payments, it means that payments can be taken in that currency.
 A shop will often be based in a single country and support just that local currency.
 If your shop supports multiple